 If you're trying to rent out your place in the next month or two, you may want to:

 1. Appeal to renters who don't meet standard job and income requirements.
-Landlords small and large can broaden the pool of acceptable renters at no extra cost—or risk—by permitting renters to use an institutional guarantor like Insurent Lease Guaranty (fyi, a Brick Underground sponsor).
-This means you can consider foreign employed persons without U.S. credit history, international and U.S. students, self-employed persons, non-employed persons with cash liquid assets, freelancers etc., who may make responsible tenants but don't have the income/job or backup you would like to see (credit history, the cash to pay a year's worth of rent upfront, and/or rich nearby relatives willing to guarantee their lease).
+Landlords small and large can broaden the pool of acceptable renters at no extra cost—or risk—by permitting renters to use an institutional guarantor like Insurent Lease Guaranty (FYI, a Brick Underground sponsor).
+This means you can consider foreign employed people without U.S. credit history, international and U.S. students, self-employed people, non-employed people with cash liquid assets, freelancers, and others who may make responsible tenants but don't have the income, job, or backup you would like to see (credit history, the cash to pay a year's worth of rent upfront, and/or rich nearby relatives willing to guarantee their lease).

-As the landlord, you pay nothing for the Insurent guaranty, and it just takes a few minutes to set yourself up; renters apply directly to Insurent and pay somewhere around 85 percent of one month's if US, and 110 percent of a months rent if foreign to guarantee their lease.
-(Insurent is accepted in over 400,000 apartments and 3,200 buildings).
+As the landlord, you pay nothing for the Insurent guaranty.
+Renters apply directly to Insurent and pay around 85 percent of one month's rent if US citizens, and 110 percent of a month's rent if foreign, to guarantee their lease.

-Bonus: Besides increasing competition for your apartment, you don't have to lose a wink of sleep over the potential nightmare of a defaulting tenant.
+Bonus: Besides increasing competition for your apartment, you don't have to lose sleep over the potential nightmare of a defaulting tenant.

-2. Offer concessions.
-You may want to consider "sweeteners" like paying the cable bill, covering gym fees, the broker fee and/or any application fees to your co-op or condo and maybe even a free month's rent.
+3. Offer concessions.
+You may want to consider sweeteners like paying the cable bill or gym fees, covering the broker fee and any application fees to your co-op or condo, and maybe even throwing in a free month's rent.
 It can incentivize people to get moving when things are slow.